-If you leave the UK to retire abroad you need to tell various government departments and you must let them all know separately.
+If you leave the UK to retire abroad, you need to tell various government departments and you must let them all know separately.
 In the next section we list government departments concerned with tax and benefits that you may need to inform.

 You also need to think about the international effects of different actions that you might take when you move location, like selling a house.

 You cannot assume that the tax consequences of doing things in the UK apply in the country to which you are moving.
 Let us take a simple example.
 If you move within the UK and sell your main residence and it has increased in value since you bought it, then UK law says that the capital gain is usually exempt from tax (see GOV.UK for a simple guide to this exemption).
-But if you move to country X and the actual sale of your main residence in the UK takes place after you arrive there, country X may charge you tax on the whole of the gain that arose whilst you were in the UK.
+But if you move to another country and the actual sale of your main residence in the UK takes place after you arrive there, that other country may charge you tax on the whole of the gain that arose whilst you were in the UK.

 The lesson is that all significant actions taken around the time of a move abroad have to be considered in the light of the tax regimes of both countries.
-You may also need to consider the terms of a double taxation agreement if one exists between the UK and the country you are moving to.
+You may also need to consider the terms of a double taxation agreement, if one exists, between the UK and the country you are moving to.

 - HM Revenue & Customs (HMRC) –

 - if all your sources of income are taxed under the Pay As You Earn (PAYE) system, then telling HMRC once should be sufficient in respect of all PAYE sources.
 You can telephone the HMRC's Helpline.
 Ask them if you are likely to be due a tax repayment and to get on with making it.
 They will probably send you a form P85 to complete or you can download the form from the GOV.UK website;

 - if you normally file a Self Assessment tax return, you should also contact HMRC on the Self Assessment Helpline;

 - Child benefit –